clyve345/Predictive-Modeling-for-Retention-at-Salifort-Motors/README.md

 Currently, this project is not open for contributions.
 However, feel free to explore the models and use them as a reference for your data analytics projects.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.
-The MIT License is a permissive license that is short and to the point.
-It lets people do anything they want with your code as long as they provide attribution back to you and don’t hold you liable.